luchob/oauth2-passwordgrant-example/README.md

 grant_type=password
 username=user1
 password=password1
-client_id=foo
 ```
+The following HTTP header should be present:

+`Authorization: Basic Zm9vOg==`

+The HTTP request is POST.

-A sample response would be:
+A sample successful response would be:

 ```
 {